10 Top Stretches and Exercises to Improve Dance Flexibility

 8. Shoulder Squeeze

-This stretch relieves poor posture and releases tension in the back.
+This stretching routine for dancers relieves poor posture and releases tension in the back.
 Sit on the floor with your knees bent and feet flat.
 Clasp your hands together behind your lower back and straighten and extend your arms.

 Squeeze your shoulder blades together for a few seconds and then release.
 Repeat this stretch for 5 to 10 times.